hatif03/algorand-mcp/README.md

 - [TEST_QUERIES.txt](TEST_QUERIES.txt) - Plain text format for easy copy-paste

 Both files contain comprehensive test queries for all 47+ tools.

+## Deploying on Smithery

+Smithery expects MCP servers to expose the Streamable HTTP transport and listen on the `PORT` environment variable (defaults to `8081`).
+This repository now includes everything required for a custom-container deployment:

+1. `npm run build` – compile the TypeScript project.
+2. `docker build -t algorand-mcp .` – build the container defined in the provided `Dockerfile`.
+3. `docker run -p 8081:8081 --env-file .env algorand-mcp` – test locally; ensure all MCP-related env vars are available.
+4. Commit `Dockerfile` + `smithery.yaml`, then connect the repo inside Smithery and trigger a deployment.
+The platform automatically runs the container, sets `PORT=8081`, and hits `/mcp` over Streamable HTTP.
+[Reference](https://smithery.ai/docs/build/deployments/custom-container)

+The `smithery.yaml` file advertises the required configuration (Algorand endpoints, API keys, etc.) so that sessions launched from Smithery can inject the right secrets.
+For advanced tips—like enabling optional session configuration fields, handling `/mcp` CORS headers, and troubleshooting build failures—see the Smithery custom-container documentation.
+[Reference](https://smithery.ai/docs/build/deployments/custom-container)

 ### MCP Client Configuration